Azure Front Door's Nine-Hour Stall Shows Why Control Planes Need Guardrails

 How should AI teams respond?

-AI inference fabrics lean on edge services for routing between GPU pools, so give every config file an owner, define rollout SLOs, and keep auditable histories in source control.
+AI fabrics need edge services for routing too.
+So assign owners to every config file, set rollout SLOs, and keep a paper trail in source control.

 Can TierZero help?